U.S. Supreme Court considers making challenges to FTC and SEC easier

 By Andrew Chung and Nate Raymond

-WASHINGTON, Nov 7 (Reuters) - The U.S. Supreme Court is set on Monday to hear arguments in two cases that could make it easier to challenge the regulatory power of federal agencies in disputes involving the Federal Trade Commission and the Securities and Exchange Commission.
+WASHINGTON, Nov 7 (Reuters) - The U.S. Supreme Court on Monday began hearing arguments in two cases that could make it easier to challenge the regulatory power of federal agencies in disputes involving the Federal Trade Commission and the Securities and Exchange Commission.

 The justices are weighing an appeal by Scottsdale, Arizona-based Axon Enterprise Inc AXON.O after a lower court dismissed the Taser manufacturer's lawsuit contesting the constitutionality of the FTC's structure in a bid to counter an antitrust action related to its acquisition of a rival.